openai/neural-mmo/docs/source/neural-mmo.rst

 **We assume you already have an Anaconda setup with Python 3.7+.**.
 The environment is framework independent, but our experiment code (the demo) uses PyTorch.

-To render, run:
+To run the environment:

 .. code-block:: python

-   python Forge.py --render #Run the environment with rendering on
+   #Run the environment with rendering on
+   python Forge.py --render

+   #Train with 2 GPUs, 2 environments per GPU (editable in config.py)
+   #You may need to tweak CUDA_VISIBLE_DEVICES per your machine
+   bash Forge.sh

+   #You can also tell Ray to execute locally.
+   #This is useful for debugging and works with pdb
+   python Forge.py --ray local

-Then navigate to http://localhost:8080/forge/embyr/ in Firefox or Chrome to pull up the Embyr client (`source <https://github.com/jsuarez5341/neural-mmo-client>`_)
+With rendering enabled, navigate to http://localhost:8080/forge/embyr/ in Firefox or Chrome to pull up the Embyr client (`source <https://github.com/jsuarez5341/neural-mmo-client>`_)

 |ags| Projekt
 =============